Killed in the Line of Duty………..

 (John Coleman Burrell Marriage Certificate)

 The only birth, in the London area, of a child whose surname was Burrell, and whose mother’s maiden name was Walton, was a June R Burrell whose birth was registered in Pancras in 2Q 1932.
-I found no record of the birth of a child whose surname was Barrell and whose mother’s maiden name was Walton.
-I also found no other Burrell/Walton or Barrell/Walton marriages in the London area around this time.
-I therefore think it very likely that June R Burrell was the only daughter of John C Burrell and Lilian E Walton.
+We found no record of the birth of a child whose surname was Barrell and whose mother’s maiden name was Walton.
+We also found no other Burrell/Walton or Barrell/Walton marriages in the London area around this time.
+We therefore think it very likely that June R Burrell was the only daughter of John C Burrell and Lilian E Walton.

 John’s grandmother, Annie Yeo, died just before Christmas on 23 December 1933 and she was buried in Newham on 28 December 1933.
 (Source deceasedonline.com).
 One cannot under estimate the devastating effect this would have had on John.
 He had lived with his grandmother since the age of 7 and she would have been the main female influence in his life prior to being married.